 How to charge quickly

-- Use the power adapter that came with your phone and plug into a wall outlet.
+- Use a wall outlet as a power source.
 Other power sources, like laptops, can charge more slowly.

 - You can use your phone while charging.
 To charge faster, don't use it while charging.